-Orlando Workers’ Compensation Attorneys with Experience and Know-How
+Orlando Workers Compensation Lawyer with Experience and Know-How

 If you have suffered an injury while working, help is available.
 You might be eligible to file a claim for workers’ compensation benefits.
 Each state has specific laws regarding workers’ compensation and Florida is no different.
 The laws are precise and clear.
 All public employers in Florida must have workers’ compensation insurance coverage.
 Any farmers with at least five workers and at least a dozen seasonal workers must have the coverage.
 Any construction industry company with at least on employ must maintain workers’ compensation insurance coverage.
 Workers’ compensation insurance protects the employer but also protects you, the worker, as well.

 In order to be eligible for workers’ compensation benefits, you must be injured or exposed to the substance that causes your illness while engaging in the “course or scope” of your employment.
 Your job duties can vary based on your role at your place of work.
 As an example, if you are a salesperson driving a company vehicle, you are covered by workers’ compensation while you are driving to a sales call.
 If you are a cook in a restaurant, you are protected by workers’ comp benefits while you are cooking up orders for patrons.
 If you are hurt on the job, workers’ compensation can mean a big difference in your life.
 It can help you get the medical care you need and part of your wages that you are unable to earn while you recover.